google-site-verification: googlee931399f3c92677c.html

 New Ultra-Filter Membrane

-Dialyzer Showing Internal Membrane.jpg
+Dialyzer Showing Internal Membrane

 Example of a Dialyzer showing the internal membrane

 The new membrane is capable of increased ultrafiltration flux, and better dialysis performance.
 Among its notable features are excellent biocompatibility, ability to clear potential uremic toxins, and stability.
-The work, published in a recent article in Scientific Reports (13 (1), 11703), details a new membrane made by a tempo cellulosic oxidation process and cast using ionic liquids.
+The work, published in a recent Nature article in Scientific Reports (13(1), 11703), describes the development of the new membrane created through a tempo-cellulosic oxidation process and cast using ionic liquids.
 Because of the unique nature of the membrane after casting, it has an extremely high flux and high rejection of BSA in ultrafiltration mode.
 The alignment of fibers in the final structure allow for superior performance compared to traditional dialysis membranes.

 bottom of page